 In addition to teaching our Faith and the National Curriculum, we offer a range of individually tailored educational pathways from the vocational to early entry in the traditional academic GCSE.
 The school teaching policy lays particular stress on the importance of literacy, of numeracy, and of ICT and communication skills.

-In Years 10 and 11 we continue to offer the Core Subjects of English, Mathematics and Science plus Religious Education, Personal, Social and Health Education, and Citizenship.
-Additionally, all pupils are offered an extremely wide range of Options including: History, Geography, French, Spanish, PE, (additional to core), Business Studies, Product Design, Systems and Control, Information and Communication Technology, Art, Resistant Materials, Music, Catering, Health & Social Care, Photography, Media Studies, Drama, Dual Award Science, BTEC Construction and BTEC Art and Design.
+In Years Ten and Eleven, we continue to offer the Core Subjects of English, Mathematics and Science plus Religious Education, Personal, Social and Health Education, and Citizenship.
+Additionally, all pupils are offered an extremely wide range of Options including: History, Geography, French, Spanish, Sports Science, Business Studies, 3D Design, Art and Design, Digital Information Technology, Computer Science, Art, D&T Art and Design Practice, Music, Hospitality and Catering, Health and Social Care, Photography and Drama.

 We believe that all children have a right to equal opportunities.
 It is school policy to enter all pupils for external examinations.